rchain/rchain/docker/node/README.md

 curl http://127.0.0.1:9091/metrics
 ```

+## More Docker Commands
+The rest is helpful docker and docker-compose commands for managing docker resources for this application

 ### Docker-Compose Usage
+More docker-compose command usage
 ```
 # Run these commands from this directory
 # Docker containers will have "node_" in front of them from this directory name